-Now, for those not in the know, this particular style of glass is a staple of suburban front doors up and down the country, designed as a security feature which lets in light but which also obscures the view of anyone trying to sneak a peek inside.
-Another useful side effect is that it also distorts the features of anyone who you might want to look at and it is this nuance which my latest interviewee thought would be the ideal lens through which to paint one of his most famous portraits.
+Now, for those not in the know.
+This particular style of glass is a staple of suburban front doors up and down the country.
+Designed as a security feature which lets in light but which also obscures the view of anyone trying to sneak a peek inside.
+Another useful side effect is that it also distorts the features of anyone who you might want to look at.
+It is this nuance which my latest interviewee thought would be the ideal lens through which to paint one of his most famous portraits.

 That painting, an artistic selfie behind glass, was entered into the prestigious portrait prize at the National Portrait Gallery in 1999 and ended up winning the Visitors Choice Award.
 It led to a successful solo exhibition in London in which he displayed paintings of people as seen through the glass of his front door.